Tommy Nilsson: Other work

 Nilsson has also collaborated with Swedish television, dubbed cartoons, and acted in several plays.

 In 1997, Nilsson co-starred with Mary Wilson of the Supremes in Supreme Soul, the story of a black singer who arrives in Sweden to do a show with a white singer.
 The show consisted of music, as well as humorous moments that highlighted culture differences between Sweden and the United States.

 Nilsson played the part of Captain von Trapp in the musical The Sound of Music that ran in Stockholm beginning 29 September 2007, ending with a tour and the last performance in Örebro in May 2008.

 In 2016, he participated in Så mycket bättre, which was broadcast on TV4.
 He also participated in the Swedish show Stjärnornas stjärna in 2018, broadcast on the same channel.

 Nilsson is also known for his dubbing work for animated films and series, including Bonkers, Top Cat, Batman: The Animated Series, The Busy World of Richard Scarry, the voice of Patrick Star in SpongeBob SquarePants, among others.
 He dubbed Mel Gibson's voice of John Smith in Pocahontas.

 Personal life

 Nilsson was previously married to Swedish actress Malin Berghagen.
-Since 2017, he is married to actress Linda Olsson.
+Since 2017, he has been married to actress Linda Olsson.